cmusphinx/cmusphinx.github.io/wiki/tutorialam.md

 $CFG_MMIE =  "yes";
 ```
 The default value is `"no"`.
 This will run steps `60.lattice_generation`, `61.lattice_pruning`, `62.lattice_conversion` and `65.mmie_train`.

+This requires you to have Sphinx-III installed somewhere, and is not currently supported.

 For details see the page about [MMIE Training in SphinxTrain](/wiki/mmie_train).

 ## Testing